Cultural property

-Cultural property comprises the physical items that are part of the cultural heritage of a group or society, as opposed to less tangible cultural expressions.
-They include such items as cultural landscapes, historic buildings, works of art, archaeological sites, as well as collections of libraries, archives and museums.
+Cultural property, also known as cultural patrimony, comprises the physical items that are part of the cultural heritage of a group or society, as opposed to less tangible cultural expressions.
+They include such items as cultural landscapes, historic buildings, works of art, archaeological sites, as well as collections of libraries, archives, and museums.

 Cultural property is legally protected by a number of international agreements and national laws.
 There is intensive cooperation between the United Nations, UNESCO and Blue Shield International on the protection of cultural goods.

 Definition

+The phrase was used in various contexts in the 19th century.
+In 1891, The Bulletin of the United States Fish Commission described various countries' relationships to their fishing-related cultural properties including Germany, England, France, Italy, and Holland.
+In 1899, it was also used in the context of oyster fishing in Holland.

 There is no universally agreed-upon definition of cultural property.
 One widely used definition is provided by Article 1 of the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict of 1954: